fightbulc/moment.php/README.md

 echo $m->format('LLLL', new \Moment\CustomFormats\MomentJs()); // Wednesday, April 25th 2012 3:00 AM
 ```

+`Custom formats` can also come as part of every `Locale`.
+If it does not exist for your locale yet go ahead and add it.
+See an example for the [French locale](https://github.com/fightbulc/moment.php/blob/master/src/Locales/fr_FR.php).

 #### III.
 Easy text escaping

 Just wrap all your text within ```[]``` and all characters will be automatically escaped for you.